-62A. registration Power of local board give to information to Commissioner s.
+62A.
+Power of local registration board to give information to Commissioner s.
 62A its functions under this Act or any other Act available to the Commissioner.

-For the purpose of assisting the Commissioner to perform his or her functions under this Act, a registration board may make information that it receives in the performance of
+For the purpose of assisting the Commissioner to perform his or her functions under this Act, a local registration board may make any information that it receives in the performance of